Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Doctoral Internship Training Program in Clinical Psychology

 Childhood chronic illness is a significant health concern.
 As medical treatments improve, more children are living longer with chronic illnesses.
 It has been estimated that 15 to 18% of children in the US are living with a chronic illness.
 Of these, about half experience a restriction in their ability to participate in normal activities.
 Children with chronic illnesses and their families experience a wide range of unique stressors, yet many do not have access to quality mental health services.
-Uniquely tailored psychological services, such as specialized assessments, psychosocial support, more intensive psychotherapy, and consultation with medical teams can have a very positive effect on quality of life for children and their families.
+Uniquely tailored psychological services, such as specialized assessments, psychosocial support, targeted psychotherapy, and consultation with medical teams can have a very positive effect on quality of life for children and their families.
 In recognition of these positive effects, children’s hospitals and clinics are increasingly working closely with psychologists and other mental health professionals to provide comprehensive services to their patients.
-The psychology internship at CHOC seeks to train psychologists to work effectively with children with acute and chronic illnesses and their families within the context of hospital based inpatient and outpatient services, as well as multidisciplinary medical clinics.
+The psychology internship at CHOC seeks to train psychologists to work effectively with children with acute and chronic illnesses and their families within the context of hospital- based inpatient and outpatient services, as well as multidisciplinary medical clinics.
 This is a particularly exciting time to be a part of pediatric psychology as the medical field increasingly understands the critical role of psychological factors in overall health and is thus increasingly involving psychology services into standard health care services.
-In addition to the intensive experiences with children with medical diagnoses, we believe in offering solid training in child psychology, thus interns also receive training and experiences in more traditional outpatient therapy and assessment.
+In addition to the intensive experiences with children with medical diagnoses, we believe in offering solid training in child psychology, thus interns also receive training and experiences working with children and families within rotations who do not have a chronic medical condition.

 Our past graduates have largely gone on to complete postdoctoral fellowships within a medical setting (over 95% over the past 7 years), with many ultimately practicing within medical settings.